DU-CAID/du-caid.github.io/README.md

 # du-caid.github.io
-Website for University of Denver's Daniels College of Business CAID projects.
+Website for the University of Denver's Daniels College of Business CAID projects.